tc39/proposal-decorators/README.md

 }
 ```

-This means that if you call `get` or `set` with a private prop or accessor, then it will _trigger_ the accessors on the instance.
+This means that if you call `get` or `set` with a private field or accessor, then it will _trigger_ the accessors on the instance.

 Access is generally provided based on whether or not the value is a value meant to be read or written.
 Fields and props can be both read and written to.
 Accessors can either be read in the case of getters, or wriitten in the case of setters.
 Methods can only be read.